mhmorpheus/mhmorpheus/README.md

 - 👋 Hi, I’m @mhmorpheus
 - 👀 I’m interested in Android development
-- 🌱 I’m currently learning on how to use linux (Ubuntu)
+- 🌱 I’m currently learning some basic programming languages etc. python

 <!---
 mhmorpheus/mhmorpheus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.